zramsay/eris-cli/docs/specs/variable_specification.md

 }
 ```

-for now the epm cannot handle dynamic types such as
+for now, the package manager cannot handle dynamic types such as

 * `string` `bytes` `struct`